apple/swift-internals/api-design-guidelines/_conventions.md

   ~~~

   Lastly, avoid “overloading on return type” because it causes
-  ambiguities in the presence of type inference:
+  ambiguities in the presence of type inference.

   ~~~ swift
   extension Box {